 This brings significant benefit, as the master planning exercise ensures a comprehensive development of open space in terms of both function and required areas of open space.

-The objectives and policies of this concept plan are complementary to the general objectives and policies of the Open Space 2 and 3 zones.
+The objectives, policies and activities set out in the concept plan are complementary to the general objectives and policies of the Open Space 2 zone.